Bob Irwin: Personal life

-Irwin married Lyn Hakainsson (1942–2000), a maternity nurse who was killed in a car accident.
-Together, they had three children, a daughter, Joy in 1960, son Steve (1962–2006), and a second daughter, Mandy in 1966.
+Irwin was married to maternity nurse Lynette "Lyn" Hakainsson (1942–2000), with whom he founded the Beerwah Reptile Park.
+Hakainsson was among the first to care for and rehabilitate sick and injured wildlife in South East Queensland.
+Together, they had three children: a daughter, Joy in 1960, son Steve (1962–2006), and a second daughter, Mandy in 1966.
+Hakainsson was killed in a car accident on 11 February 2000, which almost drove Irwin to suicide.

-Bob Irwin has since remarried to Judy, and was Queensland's Grandfather of the Year in 2008.
-Irwin and his wife live on a rural property near Kingaroy, from where Irwin continued to campaign for wildlife and environmental conservation through his foundation, Bob Irwin Wildlife & Conservation Foundation Inc.
+In 2004, Irwin remarried to wildlife carer Judy Harrison.
+He announced his resignation from Australia Zoo in March 2008, and was later named Queensland's Grandfather of the Year.
+Irwin resides on a rural property near Kingaroy, from where he continued to campaign for wildlife and environmental conservation through his foundation, Bob Irwin Wildlife & Conservation Foundation Inc. He retired from conservation and closed his foundation in 2018.

-On 2 March 2008, it was announced that Bob Irwin had resigned from Australia Zoo.

 On 12 April 2011, Bob Irwin was arrested and charged for contravening police direction as part of his civil disobedience actions against the Queensland Gas Company.
 He was protesting the construction of a gas pipeline.
 He faced court in May 2011.

 On 1 July 2011, Bob Irwin announced he was considering challenging Labor incumbent Kate Jones and Liberal National Party leader Campbell Newman for the seat of Ashgrove in Brisbane.
 On 5 September 2011, it was reported that Irwin had become disenchanted with politics and felt he could best carry on his passion for animal conservation and fight against the coal seam gas industry from outside of the political arena.

-In June 2018, Irwin announced his retirement, and his Foundation announced suspension of its operations, "for the foreseeable future".

 In June 2021, Irwin's granddaughter Bindi claimed that her entire life "has been psychological abuse from him."
 She also stated that Bob "never said a single kind word to her personally", and had “shown no interest” in spending time with her or her family.
 Irwin denied these comments through a spokesperson (fellow conservationist and family friend Amanda French) not long after.